alexeagle/alexeagle.github.io/index.md

 | 2016 Q3 – 2017 Q1    | Exceeds Expectations |
 | 2017 Q3 – 2018 Q3    | Strongly Exceeds |
 | 2019 Q1 – Q3         | Superb |

-### BazelWeb

-[Bazel] is a general-purpose build tool used for all nearly software at Google.

-I wrote the Angular support used both internally and publicly.
-I also wrote the public version of JavaScript plugin (rules), including Node.js runtime, TypeScript compilation, and serving and testing integration.
-This is a comprehensive set of integrations for building and testing complete full-stack applications.

-According to Google's metrics, rules_nodejs is the most popular Bazel plugin, with over 20k daily downloads.
-A summary of my work is on [rules_nodejs contributors](https://github.com/bazelbuild/rules_nodejs/graphs/contributors)

 ### Angular